Spanish Credit by Exam

 (Credit by Examination)

-The Spanish Examination administered at The University of Texas at Brownsville and Texas Southmost College may award 3 or 6 hours of credit, depending upon the score obtained, in either Spanish 1373 and 1374, or Spanish 1313 and 1314.
+The Spanish Examination administered at The University of Texas at Brownsville and Texas Southmost College may award 3 or 6 hours of credit, depending upon the score obtained, for Spanish 2313 and 2315.

 The exam consists of a 200-word composition testing the ability to write expository passages in Spanish and 180 items in six sections, completely in Spanish, covering grammar, spelling, vocabulary in context, lexical relationships, accents, and composition.
 For the most part, the format is blind multiple choice.
 In these items the correct word must be produced with virtually no cue except for the context itself, more or less as in actual conversation.